Mellit7/Smartthings-SqueezeBox-Control/README.md

 # Smartthings-SqueezeBox-Control
 Smartthings Control for Logitech Media Server and Players (Squeezebox)

+**UPDATE** I am no longer supporting any further development of this project.
+After endless unsuccessful attempts to implement everything in the new app, and the unknown status of lan device development, I have given up.
+I have left the Smartthings ecosystem and no longer have any interest in continuing with this.
+Use at your own risk.
+At any point the environment may change and render this code unusable.

 These device handlers provides Smartthings control of multiple Logitech Media Server (Squeezebox) players through a single server interface.

 **UPDATE** Version 2.3 of player is a small incremental update to support volume and mute capabilites in new ST app.
 Adds new player functions as documented below.
 Otherwise, there should be no obvious changes.